Tony Quinn (businessman): Seminars

 A second journalist was also encouraged to borrow, using their credit-card, the £12,000 fee to attend an Educo Seminar in an Educogym in Glasgow in 2006.
-When the journalist said she was worried to about getting into debt the Educogym owner told them some attendees had remortgaged their house to pay the seminar fee.
+When the journalist said she was worried about getting into debt the Educogym owner told them some attendees had remortgaged their house to pay the seminar fee.
 The owner of the Gym told the reporter how Quinn healed attendees of the seminar, claiming he had "cured people of cancer and all sorts of things."
 A third journalist was urged to borrow £15,000 from a bank or credit-union under the premise of borrowing for a car, and to not worry as the "money could be made back easily".

 Professor Patricia Casey, Professor of Psychiatry at the Mater Misericordiae University Hospital. said the costs of the seminar were at least 12 times that offered within Psychiatric circles, adding half the population would be entitled to free treatment with the Medical card.
 Sean Collins, president of the Irish Institute For Counselling and Hypnotherapy, questioned the inflated costs saying world-class trainers in this field charged at least 15 times less.

 Professor Casey said the seminars did not teach people how to think positively, rather it told them to think positively without giving them any skills to achieve positive thinking, such as learning how to solve problems and find solutions.
 Professor Casey talked about the conformity experienced in seminar group sessions and how "people might well feel a great sense of emptiness and let down" on their return home.

 Sean Collins spoke of how conditioning from the seminars could put attendees at risk of something akin to the Dunning–Kruger effect, adding that he had met attendees of the seminars who could not produce any substantive results and only enthusiastic anecdotes.

-Between 2–8 October 2007 Quinn hosted a 7-day Educo Seminar attended by the Cabinet of Belize, populated by the People's United Party, on Caye Chapel which was paid for by "friends of the party".
+Between 2–8 October 2006, Quinn hosted a 7-day Educo Seminar attended by the Cabinet of Belize, populated by the People's United Party, on Caye Chapel which was paid for by "friends of the party".